The goal of animal waste management is to make best use of the nutrients in manure while protecting natural resources.

 The State of New Jersey requires that all livestock farms proactively address and manage non-point source pollution that may originate from livestock operations.
 All livestock producers must meet the requirements of the Animal Waste Management Rule.
 See Agricultural Management Practices to learn more.

 As a result of this rule many New Jersey livestock farmers are required to develop Animal Waste Management Plans (AWMPs).
-The following chart describes development of these plans.
+For assistance in completing an AWMP please contact your local County Extension office.